ibm-cloud-docs/cloud-databases/hello-world-tutorial.md

 The first step toward hosting your application from a service like [Code Engine](https://www.ibm.com/cloud/code-engine){: .external} is to containerize the app code inside a Docker container and run it from there.

 1. Make sure you are logged in to your Docker account.
-In the database, enter the following command:
+In the service folder of your chosen database, enter the following command:

    ```sh
    docker build -t database-hello-world:1.0 .